asdt560/cash-tracker/README.md

 ### Key Features <a name="key-features"></a>

 - **Categories view:** allows the user to see the categories of transaction and how much they've spent in them, and add new ones.
 - **Payments view:** allows user to see all payments they've made within a category, and add new ones.
+Payments have a pay status, starting as unpaid and can be paid individually, per category or in total.
+- **User Profile:** allows user to see total payments, and pendings across categories.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>